great-expectations/great_expectations/docs/terms/data_assistant.md

 ### Easy profiling

-Data Assistants can function as pre-configured Profilers.
-Since you can access them directly from your Data Context, they are easily accessible.
+Data Assistants implement pre-configured Rule-Based Profilers under the hood, but also provide extended functionality.
+They are easily accessible: You can call them directly from your Data Context.
 This ensures that they will always provide a quick, simple entry point to creating Expectations and <TechnicalTag tag="profiling" text="Profiling" /> your data.
-However, the rules implemented by a Data Assistant are fully exposed in the parameters for its `run(...)` method.
+However, the rules implemented by a Data Assistant are also fully exposed in the parameters for its `run(...)` method.
 This means that while you can use a Data Assistant easily out of the box, you can also customize it behavior to take advantage of the domain knowledge possessed by subject-matter experts.

 ### Multi-Batch introspection